 - Do I have to submit my TEAS scores again if I reapply to the program?

 TEAS scores must be submitted with each application packet for the nursing program.
 We are unable to retrieve materials from previous application cycles.
 It is the responsibility of the applicants to provide the scores each time.
-You MUST take the exam again if you reapply to the program.
+Test scores are valid for a total of two years.

 - How many times can I take the TEAS?

-The FIU Testing Center permits two (2) attempts per application cycle, with a minimum 30-day waiting period between the attempts.
+The Undergraduate Nursing Department permits two (2) attempts per application cycle, with a minimum 30-day waiting period between the attempts.
+The FIU Testing Center requires a minimum 30-day waiting period between attempts.
 Other testing sites may have their own policies regarding how often or how many times one may take the TEAS.
 Consult directly with the testing site to clarify.